 - hours of work,

-- salary, bonuses, and other forms of compensation (retaining as much discretion as possible to avoid claims for automatic increases, guaranteed bonuses, and the like),
+- salary, bonuses, and other forms of compensation (retaining as much discretion as possible),

 - confidential information,

 - restrictive covenants,

 - dismissal (this clause can easily save you tens of thousands of dollars),